 Take part in the smart solution

 The Connected Citizens Program (CCP) is proof that we already have the answers to some of today’s mobility challenges.
 The Waze map strengthens with every data point contributed across our vast community of everyday drivers and volunteer map editors.
-Via the CCP, hundreds of international cities, departments of transportation and first responders have built meaningful relationships and regularly knowledge share to identify creative solutions.
+Via the CCP, hundreds of international cities, departments of transportation and emergency services have built meaningful relationships and regularly knowledge-share to identify creative solutions.
 From road management to measurable congestion reduction, these are the initiatives building cities of tomorrow.

 Exchange data with Waze to:

 Make data-driven infrastructure decisions